Doug George: Crew chiefing career

 TSM closed down their truck team in 2015 and George moved to the No. 98 ThorSport Racing truck as Johnny Sauter's crew chief for the entire season.
 Although the team didn't win any races that year, they still finished 4th in points.
 Sauter left for GMS Racing in 2016, and was replaced by Rico Abreu.
 George remained the crew chief, but was released with a few races left in the season after the team was winless again and missed the playoffs.
 He was picked up by Hattori Racing Enterprises, becoming Ryan Truex's crew chief.
 Hattori replaced him with Scott Zipadelli in 2017, and he went to MB Motorsports to crew chief the No. 63 truck for the Donahue brothers (Kyle and Kevin) and a rotation of other drivers.
 He then joined BK Racing as crew chief for Corey LaJoie and the No. 83 Cup Series team, replacing Doug Richert, the team's competition director who was serving temporarily as crew chief to start the year on top of that.
 Later in the year, BK mostly cut back to one car due to sponsorship and financial issues with the team's owner, leaving George without a team again.

 In 2018, he joined the new All Out Motorsports team as crew chief for Korbin Forrister part time.
 He began the 2019 season without a crew chiefing job (Wally Rogers replaced him at AOM), but soon after the start of the season, he briefly became the crew chief for the No. 44 truck of Niece Motorsports, later moving to Codie Rohrbaugh's No. 9 team, (ironically for the second time) replacing Michael Shelton after he went to Kyle Busch Motorsports.
 The team attempted most of the season in 2020 with Rohrbaugh and 2021 with Rohrbaugh and Grant Enfinger.
 In 2022, Blaine Perkins became the full-time driver of the No. 9 and the team ran a full season for the first time.

+In 2025, George returned to ThorSport Racing as the crew chief of their No. 66 truck driven by Johnny Sauter, Luke Fenhaus, and Luke Baldwin.
+However, before the race at Pocono, ThorSport switched him to their No. 99 truck driven by Ben Rhodes, with former No. 99 crew chief Rich Lushes moving to the No. 66.